razvanabagiu89/videosDB-Netflix-Java/README.md

 every action and to initialize all users from the database at the start of every action.

+In the 'constants' package I added a constant for awards.

 For storing the titles and ratings, number of views, number of occurences and awards I used Hashmaps due to the unique key advantage.